jvuzzell/RCE-Framework/README.md

 ```

 ### Registering a Component
 Register your component with the RCE framework to bring it to life.

+The RCE Factory module decorates and stores a new Javascript object (not a class) in the `Factory.ComponentStore.` The module can be referenced or retrieved by using the `Factoriy.getComponentByName()` method.

 ``` javascript
 Factory.registerComponent( Component.myComponentConfig );
 ```

-### Listening and Emitting Events
+### Emitting and Listening to Events
 Components can listen to events from the event bus and emit events to communicate with other components.

 ``` javascript